 - Granting additional powers to directors

-- Including restrictions on the transfer of shares
+- Including restrictions on share transfers

 - Requiring a private limited company to hold annual general meetings